Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/trendline/setdisplayrsquaredvalue/_index.md

 ---
 title: setDisplayRSquaredValue
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/trendline/setdisplayrsquaredvalue/
+url: /php-java/aspose.slides/trendline/setdisplayrsquaredvalue/
 ---

-## setDisplayRSquaredValue(boolean value)  function
+## setDisplayRSquaredValue(boolean value)  method

  Specifies that the R-squared value of the trendline is displayed on the chart (in the same label as the equation).
  Read/write  boolean.

+### Returns
+void

 ---